 Benidorm Fallas Fiesta, March

-Each district and in Benidorm there are three, Es Tolls, Benidorm Centro and the Rincon de Loix will spend the entire preceding year constructing these elaborate giant Ninots.
+Each district and in Benidorm there are three, Els Tolls, Benidorm Centro and the Rincon de Loix will spend the entire preceding year constructing these elaborate giant Ninots.

-These Ninots are displayed for 4 days to give people time to inspect and admire them, they are placed in each of the 3 districts one can be found at the end of Levante beach, near Burger King, the 2nd in the Old Town in the Plaza Triangular in front of Mc Donalds, the 3rd again in the Old Town on Calle Tomas Ortuno.
+These Ninots are displayed for 4 days to give people time to inspect and admire them, they are placed in each of the 3 districts one can be found at the end of Levante beach, near Burger King, the 2nd in the Old Town, near the Bristol Hotel, the 3rd again in the Old Town on Calle Tomas Ortuno (near the underground car park).

-These are burnt (the Crema) in that order from midnight on the 19th starting around midnight then every 30 minutes.
+These are burnt (the Crema) on the 19th see schedule below.

 And please don’t think you can rest up during the day to prepare yourself for the evening’s bombardments.
 After you’ve been unceremoniously startled awake at 8 o’clock.